Hawaiii/foodOnYourPlate/README.md

+An augmented reality Android app that puts food on a patterned plate.
-This is an Android app that we completed for final project in ELEC549.
+This was Yi Hua and Cecilia Zhang's final project in ELEC549.